Sarah Buckholtz

 I’ve traveled America’s backroads, documenting makers and preservationists who keep history alive.
 As the voice behind Two Lanes, Mike Wolfe’s (American Pickers) travel blog, I guided 300,000+ readers off the highways and into small-town heritage tourism.

 I’ve raised a glass with the craft beer industry, writing for Untappd for Business, Hop Culture, and Oznr.
-My words have reached audiences in more than 175 countries, proving that great storytelling—like great beer—brings people together.
+Through product launches and editorial stories, I connected 2,800+ breweries and craft beer enthusiasts worldwide, proving that great storytelling—like great beer—brings people together.

 Featured Articles